 But what exactly is supported by web browsers?
 Do all rendering engines display SVG files and their features the same way?
 And what about their advanced features like filters?
 Well, that’s what we are going to find out.
 We took a sample of modern browsers, including some of the less notorious ones, and tested them with an SVG file made for this purpose.

 We prepared our testing picture focusing on elements that artists are most likely to use.
 Among the tested features are: text paths and their interactions, gradients, gaussian blur filter and finally an advanced composite filter stacked from more filter types.

 Web browser engines

-According to the recent browser usage statistics the top three positions don’t belong to webkit based browsers (as of May 2015).
+According to the recent browser usage statistics the top three positions don’t belong to webkit based browsers.
 However, this engine is widespread among developers.
 Futhermore there are various implementations and forks of it

 All tested browsers rendered our SVG file without problems; nevertheless, differences in the rendering of Specular Lighting, a composite filter component, were observed in comparison to Inkscape.

 Trident is a proprietary engine used by Internet Explorer versions 4.0 – 11.0.
 IE interpreted our SVG perfectly.
 Moreover, the composite filter appearance matches the original image the best.
 We also tested IE 9, the second most used IE (as of May 2015) and found that this version had problems with gaussian blur and composite filter.